KONGSBERG is transparent in our approach to taxation and our tax positions

-KONGSBERG’s objective is to comply with tax laws in a responsible manner and to have open and constructive relationships with tax authorities in the countries where we operate.
+Our objective is to comply with tax laws in a responsible manner and to have open and constructive relationships with tax authorities in the countries in which we operate.

-KONGSBERG has a central Tax Department who reports to the Corporate Management, and whose primary purpose is to ensure compliance with our Tax Policy throughout the Group.
-The Tax Department and local management of the Group’s companies ensure compliance with local requirements for tax reporting in the countries in which KONGSBERG operates, supported by internationally recognised tax advisers.
-The Tax Department regularly follow up the external advisers.
+KONGSBERG has a central tax department that reports to corporate management, and whose primary purpose is to ensure compliance with our Tax Policy throughout the Group.
+The tax department and local management within the Group companies ensure compliance with local tax reporting requirements in the countries in which KONGSBERG operates, in cooperation with internationally recognised tax advisers.
+The tax department regularly monitors the external advisers.

 - We engage in efficient tax planning that supports our business and reflects commercial and economic activity.